Table of Contents

 This capsule will act as the Player game object.

-In the Inspector, click Add Component.
+In the Inspector, click Add Component, search for AkAudioListener and select it.

 You have now added the Wwise Unity Integration Listener to the Capsule game object.